 Now more than ever, businesses across the globe are committed to doing their part to protect our planet and its future.
 From implementing innovative initiatives and corporate-wide environmental policies to tackling the carbon crisis, leaders are serious about creating significant impact and change.

-BCE Global strives to save energy and reduce associated greenhouse gas emissions, among other targets.
+BCE Global - USA strives to save energy and reduce associated greenhouse gas emissions, among other targets.
 By increasing electricity efficiency at our facilities, reducing company vehicles’ fuel consumption and using business travel alternatives, we are taking action to reduce negative impacts on the environment.

-BCE Global endeavors to contribute to climate change mitigation in every aspect of our operations including environmental training to foster the proactive management of our environmental impacts, and a robust Network Infrastructure program that includes environmental assessment processes.
+BCE Global - USA endeavors to contribute to climate change mitigation in every aspect of our operations including environmental training to foster the proactive management of our environmental impacts, and a robust Network Infrastructure program that includes environmental assessment processes.
 What’s more, many of our sustainable buildings are BOMA BEST (Building Owners and Managers Association’s Building Environmental Standards) and LEED (Leadership in Energy and Environmental Design) certified.

 The effectiveness of our environmental, social and governance programs are recognized around the world, as reflected in our inclusion in various sustainable indices and receipt of sustainability awards.